juanfran/tapiz/README.md

 - [ ] D&D cocomaterial on add
 - [ ] Search boards
 - [ ] Empty boards placeholder
-- [ ] Image & Vector can also be used in compose mode
 - [ ] Bookmarks
 - [ ] Performance not render not visible nodes
 - [ ] Select note color & format text